Donald Braswell II Biography

 Mr. Braswell had defied predictions and began to sing again in the year 2000 with a debut with the San Antonio Symphony.
-He earned a the lead Lancelot in the cast of Camelot in the beautiful Majestic Theatre with the Symphonies Pop Series.
+He earned the lead Lancelot in the cast of Camelot in the beautiful Majestic Theatre with the San Antonio Symphony's Pop Series.
 The next year he had the lead in Kismet with the symphony again.
-He performed with the San Antonio Three Tenors in small shows in shopping malls and elsewhere, when they need a replacement singer.
+He joined in the year 2001 and performed with the San Antonio Three Tenors in small shows in theatres mostly in Texas and some in Mexico.
 It was at one of these that a fan convinced him to make a CD, titled New Chapter (released in 2007).
-Braswell has also appeared in The Life of David Gale, Resurrection, As the World Turns, One Life to Live and Miss Congeniality.
-In Miss Congeniality, he played the dermatologist of Gracie Hart; however, the scene was cut from the final production to trim the length of the movie.
+Braswell had also appeared in The Life of David Gale, Resurrection, As the World Turns, One Life to Live and Miss Congeniality.
+In Miss Congeniality, he played Steve, a sleezy dermatologist who tried to pick up Gracie Hart; however, the scene was cut from the final production to trim the length of the movie.

 All of these performances were extracurricular hobbies for Donald, while he held down full-time jobs to make ends meet.
-His first daughter was born a two years after the accident and two more daughters came in the years during his recovery.
+His first daughter was born in 1997, two years after the accident and two more daughters came in the years during his recovery.

 America's Got Talent (AGT)